hkhailee/Recommender_systems/README.md

 # Repository focuses on recommender systems in python.

-Main project labeled as final is in relation to current thesis implementation.
+Main project labeled as imageSimilarity is in relation to current thesis implementation.
 The recommender system was able to take in a given user screenshot of a application and have the code return recommended images based on that given screenshot.

 Data taken from : https://interactionmining.org/rico